Structure of the NHS

 Medical professionals soon called for this system to be unified, and in 1962 Enoch Powell (Minister of Health) responded with a 10-year plan to build a new district general hospital to serve each population area of at least 125,000.

-In 1980 The Black Report concluded that despite the foundation of the NHS, poorer people were still more likely to die earlier, had higher infant mortality rates and lower life expectancies.
+In 1980, The Black Report concluded that despite the foundation of the NHS, poorer people had higher infant mortality rates and lower life expectancies.

 In addition to this, advances in medical science meant that costs were, and are, always being pushed up.
 Which means that the NHS almost always has a problem with money.